Danjim238/React-Project/README.md

 This project demonstrates a fully automated CI/CD pipeline, security best practices, and monitoring implementation, ensuring a scalable and maintainable DevOps workflow.

+## Optional Configuration:
+If you need SonarQube code quality check you can use the SonarQube analysis stage and setup/configure SonarQube in the server.

 ## Note
 This repository contains two branches "main" & "dev", main branch contains the project commands and configuration and dev branch conntains the configuration files.